 Getting Financial Help to Finance Long-Term Home Health Care

 The reason a person needs long-term home health care will determine where to go for financial help.
 Very often people need financial help – did you know there is even physician disability insurance?
 If a person has been injured in a car or work accident or by someone else’s negligence, a lawyer specializing in disbaility claims may be needed.
 A lawyer may also be needed for people who have trouble getting their health insurance company, Medicare, SSI, or Medicaid to honor their disability or health insurance.

 Attorneys routinely dealing in disability insurance litigation help the disabled, the sick, and the elderly recover wrongfully denied or unreasonably delayed insurance benefits.
-They deal with the insurance companies or attorneys representing those who caused injuries or who should be paying disability benefits.
+Disability Advantage Group deals with the insurance companies or attorneys representing those who caused injuries or who should be paying disability benefits.

 Following Five Steps to Select A Caregiver Agency

 Once financing has been secured, the person or their family can start the process of selecting an in-home care agency.
 Follow these five steps.

 - Talk to the person’s physician, friends, and family to get feedback about the type and the amount of care that will be needed.
 If family members and friends have been helping, will they continue assisting with care?
 Or, will the caregiver agency be taking over all or part of these tasks?